Multi-tenant SaaS gym management platform built for the Nigerian market

 Per-gym Paystack subaccounts instead of a platform wallet

 The alternative was to collect all gym revenue into a platform wallet and run manual payouts.
-That would have required building payout reconciliation, holding float, and managing the compliance risk of sitting on other people's money.
 Per-gym subaccounts delegate all of that to Paystack: each gym gets direct settlement into their own bank account, and the platform takes a commission split at the transaction level.
-The operational overhead is near zero.

 QR check-in for walk-ins with self-serve Paystack payment